PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 #### Dockerizing the Flask Web App
 1. Install the docker desktop app and make sure it works fine locally.

-2. Navigate to your working directory (all the files should exist in the same folder - Dockerfile, requirements, model app files)
+2. Navigate to your project/working directory (all the files should exist in the same folder - Dockerfile, requirements, model app files)

 3. Build the Docker by running the build command: